 Upavistha konasana (oo-pah-VEESH-tah cone-AHS-ah-nah) is a soothing – or intense – pose depending on the style and intention of the practice.
 This seated pose stretches the hamstrings and groins, while strengthening the supporting muscles of your spine.
 This pose is said to help improve your posture and promote ease and comfort in your body.

 Wide-seated angle pose offers very different experiences depending on the intention and style of yoga.
 Yin and restorative styles will offer a relaxed variation, often with the use of props to support minimal effort.
 In a more active practice like vinyasa, the pose may be used to actively stretch and build heat.

-- Use a rolled blanket or bolster under your knees for extra support or if you are unable to straighten your legs completely while seated.
+- Place a rolled blanket under your knees for extra support.

-- Place a folded blanket under your sit bones to help encourage your pelvis to tip forward and to prevent rounding in your spine.
+- Place a folded blanket under your seat to help encourage your pelvis to tip forward and prevent rounding in your spine.

 - Sit against a wall to support your spine.

-- As you press your thigh bones into the ground, start to bring your hands forward.
-As you move forward, keep your front torso long and your spine neutral.
+- Press your thigh bones into the ground and walk your hands forward.
+As you move forward, keep your torso long and your spine neutral.
 Bring your hands as far forward as you can while maintaining the length between your pubic bone and your navel.

 - Upavistha = seated